 - Higher heart rate

 - Cognitive impairment of memory and concentration

 - Sleep issues such as Insomnia

-- Medication for Bhang addiction treatment can play a role in a successful recovery.
-Medications cannot be used alone though.
+Generally, medication like anti-anxiety drugs is prescribed to ease the process and reduce withdrawal symptoms.
+Medications for Bhang addiction treatment can play a role in a successful recovery, but they cannot be used alone.
 The most effective substance abuse treatment programs will use drug abuse preventative medication as well as several types of counselling and therapy.
-Medication can better make treatment more successful when combined with the right types of counselling.
+Medication can make treatment more successful when combined with the right types of counselling.

 - Cognitive behavioural therapy (CBT) is an effective treatment method that helps the individual to manage their thinking patterns, essentially controlling their negative thought behaviours that may lead to drug abuse.

 - Motivational enhancement therapy (MET) is often used in Bhang addiction treatment.
-Usually, a therapist helps the person to tap and improve their motivation to resist the use of drugs.
+Usually, a therapist helps the person to improve their motivation to resist the use of drugs.

-- Family therapy, In addition to these, recovering individuals benefit from family therapy.
-Since the family members often serve as a core support system for persons once they exit a rehabilitation centre.
-It’s important that family people understand the recovery process of individual so that they can serve as the best source of support and help along with substance abuse care provided.
+- In addition to these, recovering individuals benefit from family therapy.
+Since the family members often serve as a core support system for people once they exit a rehabilitation centre, it’s important that family people understand the recovery process of individuals so that they can serve as the best source of support.

 - Group Therapy helps the person with addiction behaviour to learn and share their emotions with other peers who have similar problems.

 - Individual therapy is a solution-oriented approach that focuses on helping the person maintain abstinence from drug abuse.
 Individual counselling is essential for success, and this should be provided several times a week.